crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 ### Key takeaways

-- Authentication Evolution: Personal mode authentication evolved from a vulnerable Pre-Shared Key (PSK) method in WPA/WPA2 to a more secure Simultaneous Authentication of Equals (SAE) in WPA3, which resists dictionary attacks.
+- Authentication Evolution: Personal mode authentication evolved from a vulnerable Pre-Shared Key (PSK) method in WPA/WPA2 to a more secure SAE in WPA3, which resists dictionary attacks.
 Enterprise mode consistently uses 802.1X/EAP for robust, individual user authentication.
 - Encryption Strengthening: Encryption and integrity algorithms progressed from the vulnerable TKIP in WPA to the strong AES-CCMP in WPA2.
 WPA3 mandates the even stronger AES-GCMP.
 - WPA3 Advancements: WPA3 introduces critical security enhancements, including forward secrecy in Personal mode to protect past sessions and Protected Management Frames (PMFs).